cwchentw/compile-clojure-uberjar-without-leiningen/README.md

 Contrary to common belief, [Leiningin](https://leiningen.org/) is not mandatory to build a uber jar from Clojure code base.
 In this repo, we build a tiny Clojure uber jar only with built-in Java tools and Clojure itself.

 You should **NOT** adopt this pattern in production code.
-Instead, use community standard tools like Leiningin or [Boot](https://boot-clj.com/) to build your next awesome project.
+Instead, use community standard tools like Leiningin or [Boot](https://boot-clj.com/) to build your next awesome Clojure project.
 This repo is just a demonstration to a uber jar building process in vanilla.

 ## System Requirements